ogmini/Notepad-Windowstate-Buffer/README.md

 Please see my other repository for the [Tabstate files](https://github.com/ogmini/Notepad-Tabstate-Buffer).

+## Thanks

+Thanks to @nordgaren for his 010 Editor Binary Template file on the [Notepad Tabstate file](https://github.com/Nordgaren/tabstate-util/blob/master/TabState.bt).
+It was very handy learning the syntax.

 ## Overall Behavior

 Each new tab adds more and more data to the end